mondoohq/docs/docs/mql/resources/equinix-pack/README.md

 description: The Equinix resource pack lets you use MQL to query and assess the security of your Equinix Metal assets.
 ---

-# Mondoo Equinix Resource Pack Reference
+# Equinix MQL Resource Pack Reference

 The Equinix resource pack lets you use MQL to query and assess the security of your Equinix Metal assets.